justtheimpaler/k2/maven/git-releases-using-maven.md

 ### 1. Git Can be Used from the Command Line

 You'll need to make sure the "git" command is installed, and that the SSH keys for the project(s) in question are also installed in the `<home>/.ssh` folder.
+Both subjects are vastly explained in many articles online.
 Once that is ready you can test it by going to a folder where a git project was cloned to and type:

 ```bash
 git pull